Memorial Day at Arlington National Cemetery

 • Members of the public will have the special opportunity to walk across the Tomb of the Unknown Soldier plaza and place a flower at the Tomb.
 During this event, visitors may also place a flower at headstones or columbarium niches throughout the cemetery.

-• Flowers will be provided by the Memorial Day Flowers Foundation.
-Visitors should not bring their own flowers.
+• Flowers will be provided by the the Tomb of the Unknown Soldier Foundation.
+Visitors do not need to bring their own flowers.

 • At 10 a.m. in the outdoor bowl of Memorial Amphitheater, ANC historians will offer a public program on the history of Decoration Day/Memorial Day, this holiday’s importance to ANC and its connections to the Flowers of Remembrance Day event.
-After the 10 a.m. talk, they will lead an optional walking tour to locations related to the official Decoration Day commemoration at ANC.
-No registration is necessary for participation.
+After the 10 a.m. talk, they will lead a walking tour to Arlington House with stops at various locations related to the Army's 250th birthday.
+Registration is not required.

 • Walking to and from the amphitheater is strictly prohibited.
 Those interested in attending the observance must use the tram from the Welcome Center to the Memorial Amphitheater.
-The tram will run from 8:30 a.m. until capacity for the event is reached.
+The tram will run from 8:30-10:30 a.m., or until capacity for the event is reached.
 Immediately following the ceremony, the tram will resume operations and begin returning attendees to the Welcome Center from the conclusion of the ceremony until 2 p.m.

-• A live stream of the event will be available at www.dvidshub.net/webcast/34418
+• A livestream of the event will be available at www.dvidshub.net/webcast/36171.